CodeMonkey678/ENGG1340-group-7-2023-2024-/README.md

 Playing the Game:
 Enter your name (without spaces)

-use the WASD to control the snake
+use the WASD to control the snake, and X to quit game:
+W=UP,  S=DOWN,  A=LEFT,  D=RIGHT

 Use WASD to move the playable character.
 The snake will keep moving in the specified direction until another direction is pressed